myDevicesIoT/cayenne-docs/docs/LORA.md

 1. Give the device a name.
 In our case, we’ll enter “LoRa Pulse” in the **Name** field.
 2. Enter the [DevEUI](#lora-about-deveuis) for this device into the **DevEUI** field.
 3. Our device has been previously manually registered with the Stream network.
-Make sure “Already Registered” is selected in the **Activation Mode** field.
+Make sure ``Already Registered`` is selected in the **Activation Mode** field.
 4. Click **Add device**.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420123934/Cayenne-Stream-Pulse-device-settings.png" width="660" height="414" alt="Stream Pulse settings"><br/><br/></p>